Moomins: Video games

+It has been announced that a new Moomin-themed video game by Hyper Games, Moomintroll: Winter's Warmth, will be released in 2026.

 Theme parks and displays

 Moomin World

 Moomin World (Muumimaailma in Finnish, Muminvärlden in Swedish) is the Moomin Theme Park especially for children.
 Moomin World is located on the island of Kailo beside the old town of Naantali, near the city of Turku in Western Finland.

 The blueberry-coloured Moomin House is the main attraction; tourists are allowed to freely visit all five stories.
 It is also possible to see the Hemulen's yellow house, Moominmama's kitchen, the Fire Station, Snufkin's Camp, Moominpappa's boat, etc. Visitors may also meet Moomin characters there.
 Moomin World opens for the Summer season.